ebi-ait/projects-index/README.md

 _Note: Running `./scraper.py --help` will show other options available.
 In particular the `--clean` flag may be useful._

+### Deployments

+All changed in `master` are automatically deployed to the dev environment.
+In order to deploy to the production environment, follow the below steps:

+1. Make sure you have the [`git release`](https://github.com/rdgoite/hca-developer-tools/blob/master/gitconfig) command in your gitconfig.
+2. `git checkout master`
+3. `git log` -> check latest commit is the commit to be released
+4. `git release`

+The project catalogue is deployed to the `web-development` k8s cluster and the process is managed in the `ebiwd` namespace in [GitLab](http://gitlab.ebi.ac.uk/).
+If there are any problems with deployments, you can contact [www-dev@ebi.ac.uk](mailto:www-dev@ebi.ac.uk) and reference ticket `#473703`.

 ## Dev notes

 ### Tech used